AncestralLabs/homebrew-phaseclt/docs/index.md

 ## Prerequisites

-- macOS 13+ (Ventura or newer) on Apple silicon recommended
+- macOS 15+ (Sequoia or newer) on Apple silicon recommended
 - Administrative privileges for device operations
 - Sufficient free disk space for image handling and verification